aolkin/hrdc/docs/actors.md

 The sign-in form first asks for your email and which shows you would like to audition for.
-It will then ask you to provide your contact information, any conflicts for the semester, and whether you might be interested in a technical or backstage job on this show if you are not cast.
+It will then ask you to provide your contact information, any conflicts for the semester, and whether or not you might be interested in a technical or backstage job on each show if you are not cast.
 If you have auditioned for other shows via this system previously, you will not need to enter that information again; the system will remember it.
 As such, you can always return later and sign in to audition for more shows easily.